 Smart contracts are vital to NFTs in 2024 because they can standardize the creation and handling of NFTs across blockchain networks, voting systems, and platforms, enforce ownership, authenticate data, make complex transactions, and combat counterfeiting.

-They also facilitate efficient and secure business transactions by executing agreed-upon outcomes, crucial in trustless systems with distributed ledger technology like the various blockchain networks.
+They also facilitate efficient and secure business transactions by executing agreed-upon outcomes, which is crucial in trustless systems with distributed ledger technology like the various blockchain networks.

 Moreover, smart contracts are becoming increasingly important in the growing metaverse and decentralized network, facilitating interactions and transactions within this digital universe.
 The importance of how smart contracts are in decentralized finance is expected to rise as NFT adoption continues and the metaverse expands.